Nancy Travis: Career

 In 2011, Travis was cast in the ABC sitcom Last Man Standing opposite Tim Allen.
 Travis also was cast in the same time in The CW medical drama series Hart of Dixie as Emmeline "Mrs. H" Hattenbarger, but due to her commitments with the 20th Century Fox-produced Last Man Standing left the show after two episodes.
 Last Man Standing was canceled in 2017, after six seasons and 130 episodes, but was revived by Fox in the fall of 2018.
 The show debuted on September 28, 2018, and had its highest rating since season two.
 The series ended in 2021 after 194 episodes.

 From 2017 to 2018, Travis played Brendan Gleeson's ex-wife in the crime thriller series Mr. Mercedes.
 In 2018, Travis was cast as a female lead opposite Michael Douglas and Alan Arkin in the Netflix comedy series The Kominsky Method, created by Chuck Lorre.

 In 2022, she returned to film, starring opposite Hilary Swank in the drama Ordinary Angels directed by Jon Gunn.
 She next was cast in the Hallmark Channel Neo-Western drama series Ride playing the role of Isabel McMurray, the family matriarch.
 The series was canceled after one season later that year.

+In 2026, Travis portrayed Connie Van Oosten in the Lifetime film Rescued by Faith: The Connie and Larry Van Oosten Story which detailed their kidnapping and ransom at the hands of Chad Schipper.

 Personal life

 Travis appeared in Robert N. Fried's So I Married An Axe Murderer (1993).
-In 1994, Travis married Fried, the former president and CEO of Savoy Pictures, founder and former CEO of Hallmark Movies Now (formerly known as SpiritClips and Feeln), and now the CEO of Niagen Bioscience.
+In 1994, Travis married Fried, the former president and CEO of Savoy Pictures, founder and former CEO of Hallmark+ (formerly known as SpiritClips and Feeln), and now the CEO of Niagen Bioscience.
 They have two sons.
 Travis starred in the 2007 short film Sally, featuring one of her sons and written by her husband.